Lamb Symbolism in the Bible: Passover to Revelation

 Then Comes Egypt: The Original Passover

 Fast-forward about 500 years.
-Abraham’s descendants are enslaved in Egypt, and God’s about to do something spectacular—and bloody.
+Abraham’s descendants are enslaved in Egypt, and God’s about to establish one of the most important examples of lamb symbolism in the Bible.

 Blood on the Doorposts